Toolkit Coordinating Systems of Care to Provide a Comprehensive Behavioral Health Crisis Response to Individuals Experiencing Homelessness

 Housing is widely understood to be a social determinant of health in the United States, yet behavioral health crisis response systems and homelessness systems operate separately, impeding holistic approaches to stabilization.
 Stronger coordination between these systems can enhance the power of available resources, mitigate crises, and promote recovery for individuals experiencing homelessness with behavioral health needs.

 This brief suggests strategies to enhance crisis care through multilevel coordination and describes practical approaches that systems of care can deploy to strengthen collaboration.
-Sections include:

 - Crisis Prevention and Early Mitigation